nickj609/GameModeManager/README.md

 - [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp) (v.197+)

 ## Built-in RTV Plugin
 This plugin comes with a built-in RTV plugin that can be customized to include maps and modes.
-The built-in RTV plugin is not enabled by default.
+The built-in RTV plugin is enabled by default.

 ![Untitled2](https://github.com/user-attachments/assets/e02c37b6-eadf-4a14-ba4f-6958f1d44a7e)